Netflix/lemur/docs/security.rst

 The list of people and organizations who receives advanced notification of security issues is not, and will not, be made public.
-This list generally consists of high profile downstream distributors and is entirely at the discretion of the ``lemur`` team.
+This list generally consists of high-profile downstream distributors and is entirely at the discretion of the ``lemur`` team.

 .. _`master`: https://github.com/Netflix/lemur